Vehicle registration plate: Lithuania

+Netherlands

 Norway

-The registration number of cars in Norway is maintained by the Norwegian Ministry of Transport and Communications.
+The registration numbers of cars in Norway are maintained by the Norwegian Ministry of Transport and Communications.
 As in most countries, cars are identified only by number plates read visually.

-The current alphanumerical system (two letters followed by five numbers) was introduced in 1971.
+The current alphanumerical system (two letters followed by five digits) was introduced in 1971.
 The design of the plates remained the same until 2002, when the road authorities decided on a new font which standardized the width of each character.
 The new design was unsuccessful due to legibility issues, for example the letters "A" and "R" were often hard to distinguish.
 From 2006 the font was changed again to improve legibility, and space was provided for a blue nationality stripe with a Norwegian flag.
 From 2009, plates were made of plastic, and produced in a factory at Tønsberg.
 From 2012, plates are again produced in aluminium.
-Also, electric cars have access to plates that begin with either "EL", "EK", "EV", "EB", "EC", "ED" or "EE".
+Also, electric cars have access to plates that begin with either "EL", "EK", "EV", "EB", "EC", "ED", "EE", "EF", or "EH".

+Poland

+Currently used scheme of Polish registration plates was introduced in 2000.
+There are 9 types in use: